 What message will be carried inside the baton?

-A specially commissioned secret message will be written by a prominent Welsh person and inserted inside the Ras baton.
+A specially commissioned secret message will be written by a prominent Welsh person or a member of the Welsh public, and inserted inside the Ras baton.
 The message will be read out at the end of the Ras.

 What happens if it is raining?

 We keep running – it is Wales after all!